-1. The employee payroll will be prepared by each agency and institution in accordance with the guidelines of the state auditor, or the Board of Regents in the case of the University of Idaho.
+1. The employee payroll will be prepared by each institution and agency in accordance with the guidelines of the state auditor Office of the State Controller, or the Board of Regents in the case of the University of Idaho.

 2. Each institution and agency is responsible for employee time keeping, calculations of gross pay amounts, certain descriptive codes concerning the employee, and all deduction information.